proknow/proknow-python/docs/usage/scorecard_objectives.rst

 Exercise 1
 ----------

-Design objectives for a metric for the volume of an organ in which the organ is considered VERY SMALL if the organ is less than 8 (x < 8), SMALL if the organ is greater than or equal to 8 and less than 15 (8 ≤ x < 15), NORMAL if the organ is greater than or equal to 15 and less than or equal to 29 (15 ≤ x ≤ 29), LARGE if the organ is greater than 29 and less than or equal to 36 (29 < x ≤ 36), and VERY LARGE if the organ is greater than 36 (36 > x.
+Design objectives for a metric for the volume of an organ in which the organ is considered VERY SMALL if the organ is less than 8 (x < 8), SMALL if the organ is greater than or equal to 8 and less than 15 (8 ≤ x < 15), NORMAL if the organ is greater than or equal to 15 and less than or equal to 29 (15 ≤ x ≤ 29), LARGE if the organ is greater than 29 and less than or equal to 36 (29 < x ≤ 36), and VERY LARGE if the organ is greater than 36 (36 > x).

 The solution is as follows::